igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 {% endhighlight %}

 And `gem list` here returns an empty list, as expected since no gems are installed in the global gemset.

+### Dumping and loading gemsets

-This has a lot of uses, for instance if you are working on one project, you can work in a gemset for that specific project only.
+Gemsets has a lot of great uses, for instance if you are working on one project, you can work in a gemset for that specific project only.
 You can even export your gemset (explained as a "backup solution" in [Step 1](#step1)), so others can easily get up and running with exactly your gems, with all the correct versions.
 Let's try that export feature again:

 {% highlight bash %}